 1. What is Baselworld?

 Baselworld, sometimes called the Basel Fair, is the world’s largest watch-and-jewelry trade show.
 For 2018, the show runs March 22 to March 27, and as you might guess, it’s in Basel, Switzerland.

 2. How big is the show?

-The show occupies about 1.5 million square feet in several buildings.
-More than 7,000 truckloads of material and goods weighing tens of thousands of tons will be delivered from all over the world.
-It takes 20,000 workers six weeks to set everything up.
-About 1,400 companies exhibit at the show, and more than 120,000 guests and 3,600 journalists regularly attend.
+In previous years, the show occupied about 1.5 million square feet in several buildings, though it is smaller (and shorter in duration) in 2018.
+Traditionally, more than 7,000 truckloads of material and goods weighing tens of thousands of tons are delivered from all over the world, with upwards of 20,000 workers taking six weeks to set everything up.
+This year, about 600 – 700 companies will exhibit at the show — down half from around 1,400 in 2015.
+In the past, as many as 120,000 guests and 3,600 journalists have attended.

 3. Why is Baselworld important?
 Baselworld is where many of the world’s top watch and jewelry manufacturers launch their new collections.
 It’s like the Detroit Auto Show or Paris Fashion Week of the watch and jewelry world.
 Leading fashion magazines send their editors to spot the trends for the coming year, and the watch and jewelry specialty press offer around-the-clock coverage.